wardellbagby/gh-workflow-gen/README.md

 ### That setup is...complex.
 Any other examples?

 Yes!
-This project uses itself, and as apart of its setup, it uses [script created in the last step above](scripts/generate_workflows.ts) run as a pre-commit hook using Husky.
+This project uses itself, and as a part of its setup, it uses [script created in the last step above](scripts/generate_workflows.ts) and runs as a pre-commit hook using Husky.
 If you'd like that as an example, [check this out.](.husky/pre-commit)